Basketball at the 1968 Summer Olympics

 Basketball contests at the 1968 Summer Olympics was the seventh appearance of the sport of basketball as an official Olympic medal event.
 It took place at the Palacio de los Deportes in Mexico City, Mexico from October 13 to October 25, 1968.
-The United States defeated Yugoslavia to win their seventh straight gold medal in this sport, while the Soviet Union earned the bronze against Brazil.
+The United States defeated Yugoslavia to win their seventh consecutive gold medal in this sport, while the Soviet Union earned the bronze against Brazil.

+The Americans' record of seven basketball gold medals in a row was matched by their women's team in 2021 when they won the 2020 Olympics and then broken by the women's team in 2024.

 Medal summary

 Qualification

 Automatic qualifications were granted to the host country and the first five places at the previous tournament.
 Additional spots were decided by various continental tournaments held by FIBA plus two additional tournaments that granted two extra berths each.